-All three local authorities already provide adoption services which are rated Good or Outstanding by Ofsted, creating a strong foundation for us to continue working collaboratively to find secure and loving homes for our children.
+Our local authorities already provide adoption services which are rated Good or Outstanding by Ofsted, creating strong foundation for us to continue working collaboratively to find secure and loving homes for our children.

 Why adopt with Adopt Coast to Coast?